KRFOSS/kali-docs/development/arm-cross-compilation-environment/index.md

 ### Download Linaro Toolchain

-Download the Linaro cross-compiler from our Git repository.
+Download the Linaro cross-compiler from our Git repository:

 ```console
 kali@kali:~$ cd ~/